 - how the British gained control of most of South Carolina, and how their actions angered Carolinians; - how battles and skirmishes in South Carolina damaged the British and led to their defeat at Yorktown; - the major battles fought within the state; - the heroic deeds of South Carolinians that helped bring victory to the Americans; - terms: guerrilla warfare, Battle of Camden, Battle of Kings Mountain, Battle of Cowpens, Battle of Eutaw Springs.

-Above: In this painting, General Horatio Gates receives the surrender of British General Burgoyne following the pivotal Battle of Saratoga.
-To the right of Gates, in white, is Daniel Morgan, who would later fight in South Carolina.
+Above: In this painting, General Horatio Gates receives the surrender of British General Burgoyne following the pivotal Battle of in white, is Daniel Morgan, who would later fight in South Carolina.